PKizzle/dns/cmd/atomdns/handlers/chaos/README.md

 ```

 - **VERSION** is the version to return.
 Defaults to "Served by atomdns, https://atomdns.miek.nl" if not set.
-- The `authors` section holds the authors that are returned.
+- The `authors` property holds the authors that are returned.

 Note that you have to make sure that this handler will get actual queries for
 the following zone _prefixes_: `version.`, `authors.`, `hostname.` and `id.`,